Above: Lt-Colonel Michael Joseph ANKETELL,

 Cheyne died in 1995, however John assured me his sister Beverley lives in Mandurah and keeps good health.

-During the Presentation of Pennants at the end of the day, Bernie Dorrizi was invited to present the Anketell Cup to the 2020 winner and thanked PDS Club for their warm hospitality!
+During the Presentation of Pennants at the end of the day, Bernie Dorrizi was invited to present the Anketell Cup to the 2020 winner and thanked PDS Club for their warm hospitality and the most amazing afternoon tea in the southern hemisphere!